Scaling intra-urban climate fluctuations: Results

-After showing that temperature and particulate matter concentrations individually follow universal scaling functions (Equation \ref{eq:ansatz}), we now investigate whether similar scaling laws apply to their joint probability distributions with urban features.
-Since urban climate variability is influenced by multiple factors simultaneously, it is crucial to examine the coupled fluctuations of climate variables with urban characteristics.

-To do so, we test whether the joint probability density functions of the climate variable $\Delta x$ and the urban feature $y$ defined as $\rho(x,y)$, satisfy the following scaling ansatz:
+After showing that the PDFs of temperature and PM concentrations follow the scaling ansatz in equation \eqref{eq:ansatz}, we now investigate if similar arguments apply to their joint probability distributions with urban features (Fig.~\ref{fig:2}e and Fig.~\ref{fig:3}e).
+Since urban climate variability is influenced by multiple factors, it is crucial to examine the coupled fluctuations of urban characteristics and climate, and verify whether their covariation also follows a general scaling function \cite{Hendrick2024}.
+To this end, we test whether the joint probability density functions $\rho(x,y)$ satisfy the following functional form:

-where $J$ is the universal scaling function and $\phi$, $\gamma$, $\lambda$, and $\delta$ are the scaling exponents.
-The rescaled climate variable $x_{rescaled}$ is defined as before (Equation \ref{eq:x_rescaled}), and the rescaled urban feature is defined as $y_{rescaled} = \frac{ y }{\langle y \rangle^{\delta}}$, where $y$ denotes the chosen urban feature (e.g., street intersections or population counts).
-Figure~\ref{fig:2}e and ~\ref{fig:3}e show that when $x_{\mathrm{rescaled}}$ is computed using the statistical properties of street network intersections, both $\rho(T,n)$ and $\rho(PM,n)$ achieve a robust collapse onto a single curve.
-To assess the quality of the data collapse, we again employ the residual metric $R$ \cite{Bhattacharjee2001}, minimizing $R$ over the scaling exponents $\phi$ and $\delta$ within the same city clusters identified earlier (Figures~\ref{fig:2}a and \ref{fig:3}a).
-Inset plots confirm that the best collapse occurs at $\phi \simeq \delta \simeq 1$, consistent with the normalization and proportionality of moments requirements for the climate variable (see SI for details) and for the urban feature (see \cite{Giometto2013} for details).

-As with the marginal distributions, we find that computing $x_{\mathrm{rescaled}}$ from street‐network intersections rather than population counts provides a more robust collapse (SI Figure~\ref{fig:SI_collapse_popu_vs_node_joint_1} and SI Figure ~\ref{fig:SI_collapse_popu_vs_node_joint_2}).
-While both $\rho(x,n)$ and $\rho(x,p)$ follow universal scaling functions, these results reinforce that urban structure is a more consistent predictor of intra‐urban climate variability than demographic metrics.
-Thus, when using the same street‐network–derived $x_{\mathrm{rescaled}}$, the joint probability density functions of the climate variables and population counts, $\rho(T,p)$ and $\rho(PM,p)$, similarly collapse onto a single curve (SI Figure~\ref{fig:SI_collapse_popu_vs_node_joint_2}).
+where $J$ is a general scaling function that holds across all cities, and $\phi$, $\gamma$, $\lambda$, and $\delta$ are the scaling exponents.
+As before, we employ equation \eqref{eq:log_mean_std} along with the same clusters identified for the marginal PDFs using the street network ($x{=}n$; $K=3$; Fig.~\ref{fig:2}c for temperature and Fig.~\ref{fig:3}c for $PM$), and rewrite equation \eqref{eq:ansatz2} as a function of urban features: